WFCD/warframe-items/README.md

 idea.

-You can also rest assured that this repository will be maintained for as long as Warframe stays alive, since it is has been built to gather all the data for [Nexus-Stats](https://github.com/nexus-devs/nexus-stats).
+You can also rest assured that this repository will be maintained for as long as Warframe stays alive, as it is has been built to provide all item data for [Nexus-Stats](https://github.com/nexus-devs/nexus-stats).

 <br>